 Many Filipinos know that honey is a natural sweetener and that it has healing and nutritional properties.
 What they don’t know is that there are lots of fake honey brands being sold in the Philippines.
 Most of these are usually cheap-priced fake honey since they are easier to produce compared to pure honey.

-Last month the Department of Science and Technology-Philippine Nuclear Research Institute (DOST-PNRI) warned the public that 82% of our honey is adulterated.
+The Department of Science and Technology-Philippine Nuclear Research Institute (DOST-PNRI) warned the public that 82% of our honey is adulterated.
 This was based on a study revealed last December 9, 2020, conducted online during the Atomic Energy Week of the DOST-PNRI Conference.

 Furthermore, the researchers tested various honey brands using the internal standard stable carbon isotope ratio analysis or Iscira.
 The nuclear-based test showed 62 adulterated honey products out of 76.

-“12 out of 16 or 75% of local honey brands sold in brick and mortar shops are not pure honey.
-An overwhelming 87% or 64 out of 74 of faked honey products sold online.”
-A significant point is that none of the 41 imported honey products marketed in local stores, were adulterated.
-The DOST-PNRI Research Team was composed of Bautista, Norman Mendoza, and Marco Lao, and retired UP Professor Cleofas Cervancia, also with DOST-PNRI.
+“12 out of 16 or 75% of local honey brands sold in brick-and-mortar shops are not pure honey.
+An overwhelming 87% or 64 out of 74 faked honey products sold online.
+In addition, none of the 41 imported honey products marketed in local stores were adulterated.” — Dr. Bautista explained

 “The problem is that people are being fooled.
-You may be buying honey for its wonderful health benefits, but because of adulteration, you may just be buying pure sugar syrup”.
-He remarked that “Consuming too much pure sugar syrup can lead to harmful health effects.”
+You may be buying honey for its wonderful health benefits, but because of adulteration, you may just be buying pure sugar syrup.
+Consuming too much pure sugar syrup can lead to harmful health effects.” — Dr. Bautista further revealed

-How it Affect the Industry
+How it Affects the Industry

 “Imagine the lost incomes due to adulteration and fraud that’s supposedly for our honest beekeepers and honey producers.
-It is affecting our local honey industry so badly that we estimate that they are losing PhP200 million per year,” Dr. Bautista reported.
+It is affecting our local honey industry so badly that we estimate that they are losing PhP200 million per year,” — Dr. Bautista reported

 “The carbon-13 signature is like a fingerprint of honey and common adulterants like sugarcane and corn are completely different from each other.
 Therefore, we can differentiate one from the other.
-This unique isotopic signature is what we are using to tell if honey is authentic or fake.”
+This unique isotopic signature is what we are using to tell if honey is authentic or fake.” — Dr. Bautista

 “If we release the names of the companies, they may stop for a while.
 But no one can stop them from faking honey again in the future.
-If we incorporate these isotope-based standards into our regulatory system and the Philippine National Standards, then we think it will be a long-lasting solution to this problem,” Dr. Bautista stated.
+If we incorporate these isotope-based standards into our regulatory system and the Philippine National Standards, then we think it will be a long-lasting solution to this problem,”— Dr. Bautista Added

 Ways to Test Pure Honey

-Now, is there any way of knowing the honey is pure?
-Without the use of sophisticated devices, you can examine the physical properties of the honey.
-Start with the label.
-Where does it come from?
-Is it a trusted or known brand?
+Check where does it come from and if it’s a trusted or known brand.
 Next, read the ingredient list.
 Check for “added flavors” or other ingredients.
-It should only list “honey.”
+It should only list “honey”.
 It increases the chances that it has no additives or unwanted substances.